encryptogroup/MOTION/README.md

     cmake .. -DCMAKE_PREFIX_PATH=~/some/path/
     ```
 * Otherwise, CMake updates and initializes the Git submodules in `extern/` (if
-  not already done), and the missing dependencies are built together with ABY-N.
+  not already done), and the missing dependencies are built together with MOTION.
   If you want to do this without a network connection, consider to clone the
   repository recursively.

 ###### Test Executables and Example Applications

-ABY-N executables and test cases are not built by default.
+MOTION executables and test cases are not built by default.
-This can be enabled with the `ABYN_BUILD_EXE` or `ABYN_BUILD_TESTS` option, respectively, e.g.:
+This can be enabled with the `MOTION_BUILD_EXE` or `MOTION_BUILD_TESTS` option, respectively, e.g.:
 ```
-cmake .. -DABYN_BUILD_EXE=On
+cmake .. -DMOTION_BUILD_EXE=On
 ```

 ###### Build Options